 On another level, to hide oneself in a creative way can also be a necessity to find a private moment.
 Especially now societies are becoming more and more open and public.

 This openness forces us to discover and create new kinds of personal shelters.
-Going out and play freely is also more difficult nowadays because of over-regulated cities, where each stone is carefully planned and cameras supervise public space.
-So playing and hiding in the way we would do as children has become more a game of activism then of innocent play.
+Going out and playing freely is also more difficult nowadays because of over-regulated cities, where each stone is carefully planned and cameras supervise public space.
+So playing and hiding in the way we would do as children has become more a game of activism than of innocent play.

 The project Tag!
 Base!
 Hide & Seek is an attempt to explore room for play within a formal institutional setting and to get away from the dogmas of visiting an exhibition in silence and passively following the narrative of the curator.
 It will encourage visitors to move, act, observe, communicate and connect differently and to set their own rules.

 Tag!
 Base!
 Hide & Seek is a celebration of the individual altering the set of rules, leaving tags and traces, and therefore becoming an instant creative.
 It touches the subject of defined and undefined space in an interactive way and making it a very personal experience.